bkw777/WP-2_IC-Card/SOFTWARE/README.md

 There are 2 slightly different executable file formats, one for ROM images, and one for RAM executable files.
 This repo adopts a convention that ROM image filenames are *.PI and RAM executable filenames are *.PR,
 after the ID field in the file header, aka first 2 bytes of the file.

+Documentation about RUN files:
 https://archive.org/details/Tandy_WP-2_Portable_Wordprocessor_Service_Manual_1989_Tandy/page/n36/mode/1up

+## RUN a RAM executable file
+RUN files may be run from `RAM DISK` (extra 32k or 128k SRAM chip installed in the DIP-32 socket inside the WP-2),
+`MEMORY CARD` (RAM/MRAM IC Card in the card slot), or `DISKETTE` (TPDD drive or emulator).
+(Not `MEMORY`, because there is a bug in the system rom that corrupts RUN files when copied to the internal main 32k)

+Enter the word processor.
+Start an empty junk document if necessary.
+From there press FILES (F2+=)
+Arrow left/right to `RAM DISK`, `MEMORY CARD`, or `DISKETTE` and press Enter
+Arrow up/down to the file and press RUN (F2+7)

+## RUN a ROM IC Card
+Enter the word processor.
+Start an empty junk document if necessary.
+From there press RUN (F2+7)

 # HexViewer / MENU.PI / BASIC / RomCardWriter

-The software to write to the rom card from the WP-2 (and the hardware mod to make it possible) comes from [Ben Grimmett / @BennVenn](https://discord.com/invite/F5ckxM2)
+The software to write to a ROM flash card from the WP-2 (and the hardware mod to make it possible) comes from [Ben Grimmett / @BennVenn](https://discord.com/invite/F5ckxM2)

-[HexViewer](HexViewer) - \*.PR version of HexViewer
+[HexViewer](HexViewer) - RAM executable file version of HexViewer

 [RomCardWriter](RomCardWriter) - Windows app to write a ROM image to a flash card via HexViewer in serial xfer mode

 WPBAS.PI - ROM image - MSBASIC ported to WP-2
+  `MONITOR` exits BASIC back to the system rom.

 MENU.PI - ROM image - multi-rom image with selector menu front-end
   Includes MSBASIC and HexViewer, and the top level selector menu is also a space invader game.